Personal Liability Involving Directors and Officers Without Corporate Veil ProtectionPage last modified: November 13 2022

 A Successful Case Can Be Brought Against a Director or Officer of a Corporation.
-In a Case Brought For Committing a Tort Such As Negligence, Trespass, or Nuisance, Among Other Things, a Director or Officer Is Fair Game.
+In a Case Brought For Engaging In Tortious Conduct Such As Negligent Misrepresentation, Among Other Things, a Director or Officer Is Fair Game.

 Understanding Director and Officer Personal Liability Risks Arising From Exceptions to Corporate Veil Protection